Muskan-SD1502/CODSOFT/Calculator/README.md

 Calculator Application

-This is a simple GUI-based calculator built with Python's Tkinter library.
+This is a simple  calculator built with Python's Tkinter library.
 It performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 The application includes:
 Two input fields for numbers with clear labels.